-ASWB’s Path to Licensure campaign is designed to bring the worlds of education and regulation together in the classroom to strengthen student and faculty knowledge of professional regulation and its important connection to public protection and social work values and ethics.
+ASWB’s Path to Licensure program is designed to bring the worlds of education and regulation together in the classroom to strengthen student and faculty knowledge of professional regulation and its important connection to public protection and social work values and ethics.

-The campaign seeks to build a bridge to understanding so that professional regulation is embraced as an essential component of the social work profession, just as it is embraced in other health care professions such as medicine and nursing.
+Path to Licensure seeks to build a bridge to understanding so that professional regulation is embraced as an essential component of the social work profession, just as it is embraced in other health care professions such as medicine and nursing.

 The Path to Licensure program was developed under the leadership of ASWB CEO Mary Jo Monahan, LCSW.
 Her experience includes practicing as a clinical social worker, serving as a member of the Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling, and teaching as an adjunct professor in the School of Social Work at the University of South Florida for more than 22 years.